The Fight for Relevance: Is Print Marketing Viable or Dead?

 This is especially true of print ads like billboards or those on the side of the bus.
 They rely on raising brand awareness rather than letting customers take action to buy.

 Eventually, companies will stop printing on paper altogether.
 At that point, print really will be dead.
+However, it’s important to note that in 2016, a survey conducted by MarketingSherpa showed that 82% of internet users trust print ads more than any other medium when making purchase decisions.

 We’re not there yet.